CMU-SAFARI/Load-Inspector/README.md

 @inproceedings{constable,
-  author = {Bera, Rahul and Ranganathan, Adithya and Rakshit, Joydeep and Mahto, Sujit and Nori, Anant V. and Gaur, Jayesh and Olgun, Ataberk and Kanellopoulos, Konstantinos and Sadrosadati, Mohammad and Subramoney, Sreenivas and Mutlu, Onur}, title = {{Constable: Improving Performance and Power Efficiency by Safely Eliminating Load Execution}}, booktitle = {Proceedings of the 51st International Symposium on Computer Architecture}, year = {2024}
+  author = {Bera, Rahul and Ranganathan, Adithya and Rakshit, Joydeep and Mahto, Sujit and Nori, Anant V. and Gaur, Jayesh and Olgun, Ataberk and Kanellopoulos, Konstantinos and Sadrosadati, Mohammad and Subramoney, Sreenivas and Mutlu, Onur}, title = {{Constable: Improving Performance and Power Efficiency by Safely Eliminating Load Instruction Execution}}, booktitle = {Proceedings of the 51st International Symposium on Computer Architecture}, year = {2024}
 }